Are you wondering how to add audio to PowerPoint presentations?

 How to Add Voice to PowerPoint

-PowerPoint offers many features and options for users, including the ability to add either outside recorded audio (you can use the Loom plugin to record your screen and add in audio easily, including with a speaker bubble if you wish) or to simply record audio within PowerPoint itself.
+PowerPoint offers many features and options for users, including the ability to add either an external audio file/outside recorded audio (you can use the Loom plugin to record your screen and add in audio easily, including with a speaker bubble if you wish) or to simply record audio within PowerPoint itself.

 First, we’ll be breaking down how to record audio within Microsoft PowerPoint.
 Though it might sound tricky, it’s actually a very simple process.

 The first thing you’ll need to do in order to record your own voiceover for your PowerPoint presentation is to connect the necessary equipment.

 This will usually involve connecting a standalone microphone or some other recording device, like a gaming headset with a mic equipped.

 You can use any USB-compatible microphone, which ranges in price from as low as $20 to several hundred dollars.
 Or if you have an audio interface, you can plug in your microphone through there.

 - Next, power on your USB mic and make sure it’s recognized by Windows (you’ll see ‘USB Mic’ listed under Recording Devices)

 - Right click the speaker icon in your Windows Notification Area

 - Click Recording Devices> Double click on USB Mic